The Best Circular Saws for DIYers and Pros

 2. BEST CORDLESS: DEWALT 7-1/4-Inch Circular Saw

-DEWALT was at the forefront of brushless technology and lithium-ion battery technology—and the company’s 20V 7-1/4-inch circular saw has secured its spot as best battery-powered model.
+DEWALT was at the forefront of brushless technology and lithium-ion battery technology—and the company’s 20V 7-1/4-inch circular saw has secured its spot as one of the best battery-powered models available.
 It uses the same 20V battery that most of the DEWALT line-up now uses (so those invested in the 20V line of products will have a host of compatible batteries), and its run speed of 5,200 RPMs lets it keep up with some of the burliest corded options.
 The saw is on the high end price-wise, and some users complain of blade wobbling that creates a wider and less accurate cut; this makes the saw better suited for framing than cabinet-grade work.

 3. BEST FOR HEAVY DUTY: SKILSAW 10-1/4-Inch SAWSQUATCH Circular Saw